carvel-dev/carvel-community/proposals/README.md

 ## Problem Statement
-_This is a short summary of the problem that exists, why it needs to be solved, and how this proposal will address this need.
-The goal of this section is to bring readers up to speed quickly._
+_This is a short summary of the problem that exists, why it needs to be
+solved: what specific needs are being met.
+Compelling problem statements include concrete examples (even if only by reference).
+How exactly the proposal would meet those needs should be located in the "Proposal" section, not this one.
+The goal of this section is to help readers quickly empathize with the target users' current experience to motivate the proposed change.

 ## Terminology / Concepts
 _Define any terms or concepts that are used throughout this proposal._